1jour1vin

 Yves Beck

-2025 Highlights
+2025 Firsts

-“A dense wine, yet balanced and complex, with well-integrated tannins and a juicy finish.
+“A dense wine, yet one that remains balanced and complex, with well-integrated tannins and a juicy finish.
 It appears very fruity at first, then opens up to reveal velvety tannins and an open texture.
 Intense yet subtle aromas of blackberries, pencil lead, and hazelnuts.
 Some mineral notes.
 A lingering, understated finish.
 Great potential. ” (James Suckling 2026)

 Delivery: First half of 2028

-Packaging: Plain cardboard box for 1 to 5 bottles purchased and original wooden case for multiples of 6 bottles
+Packaging: Plain cardboard box for 1 to 5 bottles purchased, and original wooden case for multiples of 6 bottles

 Rated site

-21318 reviews
+21406 reviews

 -20€